 The course will run over two consecutive days and topic delivery will be lecture based.
 Lecture handouts and more than 150 multiple choice questions will be provided.
-There will also be a dedicated MCQ session on the 24th Sep morning.
+There will also be a dedicated MCQ session held on the weekend.

 Participants are encouraged to formulate questions and are welcome to discuss it during the lectures.